Who should take the CIRO Programme?

 How long is the CIRO Exam?

-The exam is a one-hour hand written exam comprising of 60 multiple choice questions based on the topics set out in the syllabus in the Study Guide.
+The exam is a one-hour online exam comprising of 60 multiple choice questions based on the topics set out in the syllabus in the Study Guide.

 What is the pass mark?